 Essential reading: Wearables that won’t break the bank

 Many of us are waiting for a sequel to the Xiaomi Mi Band 2.
-Launched nearly two years ago, this is one of the most popular wearables at the lower end of the budget fitness category.
+Released nearly two years ago, this is one of the most popular wearables at the lower end of the budget fitness category.
 The activity band is proof that activity tracking does not need to be expensive.

 While not as comprehensive as some of the other options out there, Mi Band gets the basics right and with its lightweight, slick design, looks good enough to wear during the day, in the office or for an evening function.
 The addition of an OLED display last time around makes a big difference and means you are not tied to your phone to check on progress.
 But an update is long overdue.

-About a month ago, known tipster Roland Quandt spotted Mi Band 3 going through Bluetooth certification.
+In March, known tipster Roland Quandt spotted Mi Band 3 going through Bluetooth certification.
 The actual details do not reveal very much but they do confirm that the wearable is in the works.
 The model number is XMSH05HM and the fitness band comes with Bluetooth 4.2 certification.
 It will be manufactured under the Huami brand.